ralphwetzel/Bridge4KT/README.md

 ```

 ## Device Detection Process
-Each time you **close** the app pushing the *Save* button, the device detection process will be launched.
+Each time you **close** the app pushing the *Save* button, the device detection process will be initiated.

 > This will as well create each time a new ***HomeKit Configuration Code***.
 You have to re-open the app to get this latest valid code necessary to integrate the bridged devices into your Home configuration.
 Whereas this procedure is quite annoying, it's necessary just once - to be re-done only after relevant changes to your Z-Wave network.